 Social media is currently one of the best ways to reach prospective clients.
 It’s not necessarily easy because most investors don’t necessarily have a giant banner on their site claiming they invest in real estate.
 But there are other ways to find them.

 For example, you can promote ads or posts to people based on things they’re interested in or Facebook Pages they like.
 If they like a real estate investing blog like Bigger Pockets or Afford Anything, that’s a good sign.
 Perhaps they follow their local Real Estate Investors Alliance (REIA.)

 These are the layups.
-If someone likes these topics, they are clearly either an investor or interested in it.
+If someone likes these topics, they are clearly either an investor or interested in them.

 Whatever the case is, you can use filters on Facebook and LinkedIn to get your ads in front of the right people.
 You aren’t just limited to ads, though.

 Perhaps the best, free way to connect with people is in Facebook or LinkedIn groups.
 Once you’re in the group, you can message other members for free!

 On LinkedIn, there are several real estate groups with hundreds of thousands of members.
 Again, these are people who are:

 - Making it public that they are interested in the topic